andres-lowrie/lang/docs/content/docs/functions/_index.md

   a + b
 ```

-but you can also use the `return` keyword if you like
+You can break out early by calling the `return` function in the body of a function

 ```
 add_odds = a b ->